thedersen/backbone.validation/README.md

 ## Getting started

 It's easy to get up and running.
-You only need to have Backbone (including underscore.js) and jQuery in your page before including the Backbone.Validation plugin.
+You only need to have Backbone (including underscore.js) in your page before including the Backbone.Validation plugin.

 ### Configure validation rules on the Model